ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Related Work

-Recent advancements in areas of embodied AI and multimodal machine learning have led to the emergence of various embodied vision-language planning tasks \cite{francis2021core}, such as Vision-Language Navigation (VLN) \cite{anderson2018vision, fried2018speaker, hong2021vln, pashevich2021episodic, wang2019reinforced}, Vision-Dialog Navigation (VDN) \cite{de2018talk, nguyen2019help, thomason2020vision}, and Vision-Dialog Navigation and Task Completion \cite{padmakumar2021teach, narayan2019collaborative, suhr2019executing}.
+\textbf{Embodied Vision-Language Planning.} Recent advancements in areas of embodied AI and multimodal machine learning have led to the emergence of various embodied vision-language planning tasks \cite{francis2022core}, such as Vision-Language Navigation (VLN) \cite{anderson2018vision, fried2018speaker,pashevich2021episodic,thomason2020vision,gao2023adaptive}, and Vision-Dialog Navigation and Task Completion \cite{padmakumar2021teach, narayan2019collaborative, suhr2019executing}.
 This family of works primarily focused on embodied navigation and object manipulation problems.
 Each task concentrated on distinct challenges, including navigation, object interaction, instruction following, and human-robot conversation.

-Despite recent progress on these embodied vision-language planning tasks, most works have focused on building agents that understand human instructions \cite{anderson2018vision,fried2018speaker,hong2021vln,pashevich2021episodic,wang2019reinforced} or simply use dialog as historical information alone \cite{de2018talk,thomason2020vision,wang2020environment,zhu2020vision} rather than endowing agents the ability to ask questions and actively acquire additional information.
-However, in practice, robots operating in human spaces need not only to understand and execute human instructions but also to interact with humans to resolve ambiguities arising naturally when performing complex tasks.
-Our work presents the first embodied agent that can dynamically decide when and what to ask for vision-dialog task completion.
+Despite recent progress on these embodied vision-language planning tasks, most works have focused on building agents that understand instructions in the form of natural language \cite{anderson2018vision,fried2018speaker,pashevich2021episodic,gao2023adaptive} or simply use dialog as historical information alone \cite{de2018talk,thomason2020vision,wang2020environment,zhu2020vision} rather than endowing agents the ability to ask questions and actively acquire additional information.
+However, in practice, robots operating in human spaces need not only to understand and execute instructions but also to interact and resolve ambiguities arising naturally when performing complex tasks.
+Our work presents one of the first embodied agents that can dynamically decide when and what to ask for vision-dialog task completion.